Suggs: Early life

 Graham McPherson was born on 13 January 1961 in Hastings to a Scottish father, William Rutherford McPherson (1935–1975) and Welsh mother, jazz singer Edith Gower.
 The couple had married in the Paddington area of London in 1960 and Suggs was raised in Hastings by his mother.
 His father had left by the time Suggs was three.
-In a 2009 interview, before learning that his father had died decades ago, Suggs responded when asked about what happened to him:
+In a 2009 interview, Suggs responded when asked about what happened to him:

 I don't know, but what I've heard hasn't been good: heroin, injecting his eyeballs with paraffin, being sectioned.
 He must be dead now.
 I mean, he would have got in touch if he was alive, wouldn't he?
 Yeah, he must be dead, poor bugger.

+Three years later in 2012, Suggs learned that his father had died in 1975.

-Suggs spent three years of his childhood in his mother's hometown of Haverfordwest, Wales and had just started at a grammar school there when his mother moved to London.
+Suggs spent three years of his childhood in his mother's hometown of Haverfordwest, Wales, and had just started at a grammar school there when his mother moved to London.
 He then went to the Quintin Kynaston comprehensive school at St John's Wood.
 On the official Madness website, he has stated:

 I was born in Hastings on a stormy evening on 13 January 1961.
 I only lived with my mum, so we were free agents.
 She was a singer in the pubs and clubs.
 We moved to Liverpool then London.
 I lived with relations in Wales for a while and came back to London.
 Because I was an only child, I was pretty insular and stubborn.
 All the upheaval made me lazy academically, so by the time I got to Quintin Kynaston school in St John's Wood I didn't bother much, I stayed onto the sixth form for social security reasons, and got two O-levels and a CSE on the way.
 I met Mike Barson hanging around Hampstead School.

-Suggs got his nickname from randomly sticking a pin in an encyclopaedia of jazz musicians (hitting Peter Suggs) while he was still in school, to avoid being labelled as the member of an ethnic minority owing to his Scottish name.
+Suggs got his nickname from randomly sticking a pin in an encyclopaedia of jazz musicians (hitting Peter Suggs) while he was still in school, to avoid being labelled as a member of an ethnic minority owing to his Scottish surname.
 To capitalise on the name he went as far as to create a myth about it, writing lines like "Suggs is our leader" on the walls and only answering to that name.

 After leaving school, he worked at a butcher's shop for eight months, his first proper job.
 He also worked as a painter and decorator.
 The first gig he went to was the Who supported by the Sensational Alex Harvey Band in 1976.